126 Species in Genus Vanilla

 The Alluring World of Vanilla: More Than Just a Flavor

 Hi, I’m Ferb Vu, and today I’m diving into the fascinating world of the Vanilla genus.
 Most people know vanilla as that sweet and comforting flavor in ice cream and cakes, but there’s much more to this plant than meets the eye.
-It’s a captivating genus of orchids, boasting over 100 species with diverse characteristics and uses.
+It’s a captivating genus belong to the Orchidaceae family, boasting over 100 species with diverse characteristics and uses.
 Let’s explore these fragrant wonders together.

 A Tropical Tapestry: Origins and Habitats